About Eating Disorders

 What Does Ongoing Care Look Like for an Eating Disorder

-A healthy weight and meal planning are not first at Pacific Solstice.
+A healthy weight and meal planning are not first at Solstice Pacific.
 First is getting to know you, your patterns, your childhood and the years leading up to the eating disorder.
 Although your nursing care plan does include nutrition support and adaptogenic herbs, psychotherapy is your first two weeks in probably the most important part.